OFS/oneapi-asp/d5005/scripts/README.txt

-This directory contains scripts that are used to generate the OFS HLD Shim for a specific OFS build.
+This directory contains scripts that are used to generate the OFS HLD oneAPI-ASP for a specific OFS build.

 The scripts are structured as follows: